ilyasergey/YSC4231/source/week-05-monitors.rst

 associated locks and condition variables so common, Java/Scala embed it into its object-oriented mode.
 Each object in these languages comes instrumented with a monitor.
-Since objects in Scala/Java are main units of data, this design choice aims to simplyfy synchronisation on all data associated with a particular object.
+Since objects in Scala/Java are main units of data, this design choice aims to simplify synchronisation on all data associated with a particular object.
 That is, different objects would have different monitors associated with them, and hence, may be unsynchronised.